jguecaimburu/caf-project/resume.md

 I'm a sofware builder with a generalist background, forged as a professional during an almost constant economic crisis.

 I adapt fast to new contexts.
 I can shape and deliver projects with specific budgets and deadlines, working alonside domain experts to understand tradeoffs.
-I find joy in coding, mentoring and, more recently, in playing the piano :musical_keyboard:.
+I find joy in writing simple code, mentoring and, more recently, in playing the piano :musical_keyboard:.

 ### Some things I've done